gvwilson/sdxpy/src/interp/index.md

 `do` checks that its parameter is a list and then uses the first value in the list to decide what other function to call.
-This lookup-and-call process is the same [%i "dynamic dispatch" %] that we saw in [%x parse %].

 [% inc file="expr.py" keep="do" %]

+This lookup-and-call process is called [%g dynamic_dispatch "dynamic dispatch" %], since the program decides who to give work to on the fly.
+{: .continue}

 <div class="callout" markdown="1">
 ### Recursion